May Commentary

 Foreign investing involves risks not typically associated with US investments, including adverse fluctuations in foreign currency values, adverse political, social, and economic developments, less liquidity, greater volatility, less developed or less efficient trading markets, political instability and differing auditing and legal standards.

 60% Stocks & 40% Bonds are represented by the Russell 3000 Index & US BIG TR USD Index which captures U.S. broad stock market exposure and U.S. core bonds.
-The BAML 3-Month Index tracks the performance of the U.S. dollar denominated U.S. Treasury Bills publicly issued in the U.S. domestic market with a remaining term to final maturity of less than 3 months.
-Global equities are represented by the MSCI World Total Return Index which captures large and mid-cap representation across 23 Developed Markets countries.
+The Bloomberg Global Aggregate TR Index Value Hedged is an SEC recognized broad based index used as a benchmark for multistrategy investments.
+The index tracks global investment grade debt from a multitude local currency markets in both developed and emerging markets.
 The ICE BofA US Treasury Bill Index tracks the performance of a single U.S. Treasury bill issue with approximately three months to maturity, purchased at the beginning of each month and held for one full month.
 Comparisons to indexes have limitations because results do not represent actual trading.
 It is not possible to invest directly in an index.
 Unmanaged index returns do not reflect any fees or expenses associated with the active management of an actual portfolio.
 Index performance is shown for illustrative purposes only and will change over time.

 Definitions:

 Annualized Volatility is the annualized statistical measure of the dispersion of returns for a given investment.
 Beta is a measure of an investment's sensitivity to market movements.
-Max Decline is the peak-to-trough decline during a specific period.
+Max Drawdown is the peak-to-trough decline during a specific period.
 Sharpe is the ratio which measures risk-adjusted performance.
+Macro Trend Style Investing is an investment approach that aims to generate returns by identifying and capitalizing on market trends across various asset classes like currencies, commodities, and stock indices, often using both long and short positions.
+It's considered an alternative investment strategy, offering diversification benefits and the potential for non-directional returns (gains or losses in both rising and falling markets).

 Investors should carefully consider the investment objectives, risk, charges, and expenses of the Fund.
 This and other important information about the Fund is contained in the prospectus, which can be obtained by calling (866) 738-1128 or at standpointfunds.com.
 The prospectus should be read carefully before investing.
 The Standpoint Multi-Asset Fund is distributed by Ultimus Fund Distributors, LLC.